hartnetl/turtle-tallies/README.md

 ***

-- This project was created completely with Python
+- This project was created using Python3
 - Libraries used
-    - [gspread](https://docs.gspread.org/en/v3.7.0/) is the Google Sheets API which allows users to access and manipulate cells using Python functions.
+    - [gspread](https://docs.gspread.org/en/v3.7.0/) is the Google Sheets API which allows users to manipulate cells using Python functions.
     - [google auth](https://google-auth.readthedocs.io/en/master/) is the API which gives the program access to the google sheet using generated credentials.
     - [datetime](https://docs.python.org/3/library/datetime.html) allows user input (which is a string) for the date to be converted to readable date format for complete validation.
 If data entered does not match the format, is not a valid date, or is not within the month of June 2020, errors are easily returned to the user using this library.
     - [termcolor](https://pypi.org/project/termcolor/) allows users to change font colours from the standard white.
 This program provides a lot of feedback and information to the user which felt overwhelming and hard to digest.
 By including colour, it helps bring some clarity and makes the content much easier to recognise and process.
     - [tabulate](https://pypi.org/project/tabulate/) allows user to compile data such as lists of lists into an easy to view table.
+Some users may prefer seeing summaries in a table, others might prefer text so it's better to supply both.

 ## Features